metapieman/shopping-lisp/README.md

 <code>M-x shopping-list-to-pdf</code>

+*NB: For this to work, you must have Pandoc and Latex installed.*

 By default, the PDF will be 6 inches wide and 4 inches high.
 It is easy to buy index cards of this size.

 To tweak the look of the PDF, you can edit the Pandoc latex template in the repo (<code>index_cards.latex.pandoc.template</code>), but of course this requires some familiarity with Pandoc and Latex.